zhangtom54321/youtube-to-gmusic/README.md

 # youtube-to-gmusic
 A Python script that converts a YouTube playlist into a Google Play Music playlist.
-Just something that I wrote in a few hours one weekend that allows me to play music offline.
+Just something that I wrote in a hour or two one weekend that allows me to play music offline.
 If you want to convert a Spotify playlist into a Google Play Music playlist, use [this tool](http://www.playlist-converter.net/#/) to convert the Spotify playlist into a YouTube playlist first, then use the script.

 It works by first downloading the YouTube playlist as MP4 video files using [PyTube](https://github.com/nficano/pytube), then converting the videos into MP3 files using [MoviePy](https://github.com/Zulko/moviepy).
 It then uploads the MP3 files as songs to Google Play Music using [gmusicapi](https://github.com/simon-weber/gmusicapi) and adds them to a new playlist.